To visit another section please click on one of the headings below.

 LT COL ROBERT LYNN STEVENS OBE (S51-55) - late of the Duke of Wellington’s Regiment (West Riding), he was awarded an MBE in June 1972 for his role in withdrawing British troops from Malta on the orders of Mintoff.
 In June 1987 we was awarded an OBE for his work on the development of a computer based system to interconnect Army vehicles.
 He died in Hampshire on 28 May 2015.

 WING COMMANDER MICHAEL KENNETH ALLPORT MBE (R54-62) - he was awarded the MBE for diplomatic services in the UAE whilst serving as a Staff Officer 1985 - 1988.
 He was subsequently Air Attache there 1995 - 1999 prior to retirement from active service; then continued (in the same rank) as a Retired Officer as the International Training Officer at the RAF College, Cranwell until 2013 when he retired and emigrated to Australia.
+He died in October 2021.

 WING COMMANDER JULIAN STAPLETON MBE (G58-63)